aMooLoo12/aMooLoo12/README.md

 - 👋 Hi, I’m @aMooLoo12
 - 👀 I’m interested in ...
 Learning how to code!
+Contributing to open source / networking.
 - 🌱 I’m currently learning ...
-Python
+Python, JavaScript, HTML, CSS
 - 💞️ I’m looking to collaborate on ...
 It's not that I don't want to collaborate, but I am probably too new and young!
-- 📫 How to reach me ...
-You don't reach me.
+- 📫 How to reach me ... jones.shawn83@icloud.com parent contact.

 <!---
 aMooLoo12/aMooLoo12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.